-- If your ACURA has START/STOP button, press it twice without pressing on the brake pedal.
+- If the ACURA has START/STOP button, press it twice without pressing on the brake pedal.

-- Allow your OBD-2 scanner to connect to the vehicle.
+- Allow the OBD-2 scanner to connect to the vehicle.
 This may take a few seconds.

 - Select ACURA from the menu.
 Next, select the Anti-lock Brake System menu.

-- Using an OBD-II Scanner that can read the ABS, read codes from the ABS module.
+- Using an OBD-II Scanner to read the ABS, read codes from the ABS module.

-- Write down the codes—research what they mean and fix the problem.
-Once you fix the problem discovered in the previous step, come back to the ABS menu and select Clear codes.
+- Write down the codes—research what they mean, and fix the problem.
+Once you fix the problem discovered in the previous step, return to the ABS menu and select Clear codes.

-If you do not get a code at all, you may be using an OBD-II scanner that can not read ABS fault codes on Acura.
+The problem has not been fixed if you cannot clear the codes.
+If you do not get a code, you may use an OBD-II scanner that can not read ABS fault codes on Acura.